MichaelVoelkel/poms-journal-bst/README.md

 # Production and Operations Management Journal (POMS) BibTeX style file

-*Disclaimer:* This is not an official package.
+*Disclaimer:* This is not an official file but just our custom-made one.

 According to the submission guidelines ( http://www.poms.org/journal/author_instructions/ ), a literature source should have a format like: